sc0Vu/SignedContract/README.md

 A smart contract can be used to sign a cloud file contract.

+# Usage

+    clone the repo and deploy to ethereum blockchain

+# Test

+    truffle test

 # Story

 Bob want to make a deal contract with Alice.